Keeping in Touch in Brazil

 Fixed landlines telephones in Brazil

 A lot of business still takes place over the phone in Brazil, so businesses and residences typically have fixed phone lines.
 That said, expats can get away without having one at home if they have a mobile phone.
-The major providers for fixed and mobile phones are the same: Claro, TIM, Oi and Vivo.
-As with Internet, cost can go down with bundled packages.
+The providers for fixed lines vary by state.
+As with Internet, it can be cost effective to opt for bundled packages.

-In order to have a landline, expats will need to show proof of address, an RNE (identification for foreigners residing in Brazil), and a CPF (a Brazilian identification number), and will likely need a local bank account to pay the bill.
+In order to have a landline connected, expats will need to show proof of address, identification, and a CPF (a Brazilian tax identification number).

 Mobile phones in Brazil